ENVX-resources/.github/profile/README.md

 ## Handbooks

 Handbooks (also called manuals) are supplementary course material for a Unit of Study.
 Not all units deploy handbooks, but we plan to do so for ENVX units.
-Note that the books are 🚧 under construction 🚧 and are being developed constantly.
+Note that the books are still in development (2024).

 - ENVX1002 Handbook | [*Source*](https://github.com/ENVX-resources/ENVX1002-manual)

 ## Lectures
-Note that some lectures are still being actively converted (from MS Powerpoint), which takes time in a multidisciplinary teaching team.
+Lectures are still being actively converted (from MS Powerpoint).

 > [!NOTE]
 > If you are currently enrolled in the course(s) below and cannot find a lecture slide for the week,  **check Canvas as the Unit of Study sites will always host the latest learning resources for download.**